5 Queries

 -

-.
-The field is used to get smaller groups on which you can perform calculations.
-This choice is also the default option. - Filtering
+The choice is Group By.
+The field is used to create smaller groups on which you can perform calculations.
+This is also the default option.

 -

-.
+The choice is Where.
 The checkmark in the Show box is also cleared and should remain so.
-In the box Criteria, you can specify the value or expression for filtering. - Calculations
+In the Criteria box, you can specify the value or expression for filtering.

 -